duncombe/glossary/README.md

   <DT>MMI
   <DD> Marine Metadata Interoperability [http://mmisw.org/]()
+<DD>ncSOS
+<DD>NcSOS adds a OGC SOS service to your existing THREDDS server.
   <DT> OPeNDAP
   <DD>Open-source Project for a Network Data Access Protocol.
 OPeNDAP is both the name of a non-profit organization and the commonly-used name of a protocol which the OPeNDAP organization has developed.
 [OpeNDAP](http://www.opendap.org/about)
   <DT>NGDC